VaniaCortez/VaniaCortez.GitHub.io/ManufacturingPlant.md

-# Silica Concentrate Prediction in Iron Ore
+# Silica Prediction in Iron Ore

 It’s not a typical day where I am searching on google for the meaning of froth flotation.